Survey of Enrollments in Russian Language Classes 2019-2020

 We also improved the wording on questions about “minors” and “Russian Studies” so as to address different terms used by the diverse institutions our respondents work within.
 Thus, “minor” is defined as including any status below that of major such as “concentration,” “certificate,” and similar.
 “Russian Studies” is defined as a degree that requires completing several classes concentrating in Russian culture, history, or politics (such as international studies majors who specialize at least in part in Russia).

 In short, these improved definitions may have contributed to the marked increase in reporting institutions and graduates reported.

-III.
 Partnerships and Virtual Courses

 COVID, and the online classes it made so common, caused many to hypothesize that education might evolve into a more persistently digital form, perhaps with more numberous partnerships between institutions sharing teaching resources to offer more diverse courses.
 We asked our respondents to share how formats were expected to change within the next three years at their institutions.

 A full 3/4 of respondents answered simply that no virtual classes were currently offered via partnerships or via other campuses.
 Of those that currently offer classes in such a format, however, most expect their number to remain steady or increase.
 Only one respondent expected a decrease.

 We have begun tracking faculty numbers as of 2020.

 As of the 2019-2020 school year, respondents reported a total of 183 non-tenured positions and 139.5 tenured positions (some are half time or split between programs).
 This means that, for each program reporting, there are an average of 1.63 non-tenured positions and 1.24 tenured.